 What is a weighted blanket?

 Simply put, weighted blankets are exactly what they sound like – blankets that have weight to them.
 They are also known as calming blankets, sensory blankets or anxiety blankets.
 They are a quilt with sewn-in pockets of beads, sand, barley or another small, weighted object.
-For the blanket to be most effective, it must weight between 10% and 12% of the total body weight of the user.
-Weighted blankets have been around for generations, but have only recently become popular, due to more scientific research into the benefits and advancements in manufacturing technology.
+For the blanket to be most effective, it must weigh between 8% and 12% of the total body weight of the user.
+Weighted blankets have been around for generations but have only recently become popular due to more scientific research into the benefits and advancements in manufacturing technology.
 Medical professionals recommend weighted blankets to reduce stress and anxiety, and they are particularly valuable as an aid for those with autism, multiple sclerosis (MS) and post-traumatic stress disorder (PTSD).
-More recently, weighted blankets have been marketed as a sleep aid so we thought we’d explore the question ‘do weighted blankets help you sleep?’
+More recently, weighted blankets have been marketed as a sleep aid, so we thought we’d explore the question, ‘do weighted blankets help you sleep?’
 Read on to find out the answer.

 How do weighted blankets work?

-The weight that comes with the weighted blanket is often described as mimicking a hug – something that offers a sense of security, comfort, reassurance and funnily enough, gravity.
+The weight that comes with the weighted blanket is often described as mimicking a hug – something that offers a sense of security, comfort, reassurance and, funnily enough, gravity.
 Gravity, you may ask?
 Studies have shown that gravity helps to relax the central nervous system by stimulating the sensation of being held or receiving a hug.
-A 2015 study published in the Journal of Sleep Medicine & Disorders came to the conclusion that “a weighted blanket that’s more than 10% of a person’s body weight has been found to provide beneficial, calming effects”.
-The same study had also concluded that adults who slept with the weighted blanket, found it easier to settle in to bed and woke up feeling more refreshed due to a better sleep quality.
+A 2015 study published in the Journal of Sleep Medicine & Disorders concluded that “a weighted blanket that’s more than 10% of a person’s body weight has been found to provide beneficial, calming effects”.
+The same study also concluded that adults who slept with the weighted blanket found it easier to settle into bed and woke up feeling more refreshed due to better sleep quality.
 These people have also reported a relief of pain, lower anxiety and improved mood.

 Who can benefit from sleeping with a weighted blanket?

-Whilst there is continuous research being undertaken, weighted blankets reportedly provide improved quality of sleep among adults, particularly those with autism, ADHD, anxiety, insomnia and sleep disorders, osteoarthritis, and chronic pain.
-Anxiety can negatively affect sleep which in turn, intensifies symptoms of anxiety, and becomes a cycle.
-One study, by the American Academy of Sleep Medicine, found that adults sleeping with a weighted blanket noticed improvements in symptoms of insomnia, as well as anxiety.
+Whilst continuous research is being undertaken, weighted blankets reportedly provide improved quality of sleep among adults, particularly those with autism, ADHD, anxiety, insomnia and sleep disorders, osteoarthritis, and chronic pain.
+Anxiety can negatively affect sleep, which, in turn, intensifies symptoms of anxiety, and becomes a cycle.
+One study by the American Academy of Sleep Medicine found that adults sleeping with a weighted blanket noticed improvements in symptoms of insomnia, as well as anxiety.
 This study concluded that weighted blanks were an effective and safe intervention method for insomnia in patients with depression, anxiety, bipolar disorder or ADHD.
-Not only did the weighted blanket improve the participants sleep quality, but they also reported an improvement in daytime insomnia symptoms, and increased levels of energy.
+Not only did the weighted blanket improve the participants’ sleep quality, but they also reported an improvement in daytime insomnia symptoms and increased energy levels.

 Research into adults sleeping with a weighted blanket has shown promising results.
 The pressure from a weighted blanket is similar to a hug – research has shown that giving or receiving a hug releases the hormone oxytocin, a relaxant.
 Weighted blankets have the same effect, reportedly releasing oxytocin, as well as dopamine and serotonin, hormones that have a calming effect on anxiety and stress.